We stayed 10 nights at Athena Elea Villa, which is located near Chania.

-Similar to Vera Natura Villas, there is nothing within walking distance from the villa, however, there’s a local taverna (we didn’t dine here but it does exist) and fast-ish food type of restaurant nearby.
+Similar to Vera Natura Villas, there are no businesses within walking distance from the villa, however, there’s a local taverna (we didn’t dine here, but it does exist) and fast-ish food restaurant nearby.
 Attached to the fast-ish food restaurant is a coffee shop with a small grocery section in the back of the shop.

-The villa is brand new (2021) and the owner is still working out the kinks.
-Notably, the villa does not have a dishwasher or microwave but the owner assured us that those items (among others) are coming once the villa has consistent bookings and a stable income.
+The villa is brand new (2021), and the owner is still working out the kinks.
+Notably, the villa does not have a dishwasher or microwave.
+Still, the owner assured us that those items (among others) are coming once the villa has consistent bookings and a stable income.

 It was built on the owner’s family’s land and is surrounded by olive groves.
 It only took three years to build!